Denmark Place fire: Background

-The fire
+Fire

 On the night of 16 August 1980, John Thompson, a Scottish-born petty criminal aged 42, entered The Spanish Rooms and drank there.
 He believed that the barman had overcharged him for the drink.
-After fighting with the barman he was ejected from the building and the door was locked behind him.
-Thompson found a 2-gallon container outside the club, hailed a taxi and then travelled to a 24-hour petrol station in Camden where he filled the container with petrol.
-He then returned to 18 Denmark Place, poured the petrol through the letterbox of the front door and put a lit piece of paper through.
+After fighting with the barman, he was ejected from the building and the door was locked behind him.
+Thompson found a 2-gallon container outside the club, hailed a taxi, then travelled to a 24-hour petrol station in Camden where he filled the container with petrol.
+He returned to 18 Denmark Place, poured the petrol through the letterbox of the front door, and put a lit piece of paper through.

 Fire quickly took hold in the premises owing to the largely timber construction of the building.
 Both bars were badly damaged.
 There were estimated to be 150 people within the building at the time.
-People could not escape easily due to the boarded up windows, the locked fire escape and general lack of fire safety precautions owing to the bars' unlicensed status.
+People could not escape easily due to the boarded up windows, the locked fire escape, and general lack of fire safety precautions owing to the bars' unlicensed status.

 The fire burned quickly through the wooden staircase, destroying the main entrance and exit to the bars.
 Some patrons tried to escape via the back door but found that this was locked.
 Others smashed windows and jumped out onto the street below.
-On Denmark Street there was a music shop that backed onto the clubs and some patrons were found here trapped behind the security shutters.
+On Denmark Street, there was a music shop that backed onto the clubs and some patrons were found here trapped behind the security shutters.
 One firefighter managed to rescue six people from this area.

-When firefighters were called to the fire at around 03:30 they could see smoke seeping from the shuttered windows.
+When firefighters were called to the fire at around 03:30, they could see smoke seeping from the shuttered windows.
 When an attempt was made to force the locked front door open they were showered with sparks and embers and were forced to retreat.
-Once firefighters were able to access the front door it took four minutes to break it down – behind it they found that the staircase was completely on fire.
+Once firefighters were able to access the front door, it took four minutes to break it down – behind it they found that the staircase was completely on fire.

 The speed of the fire was so rapid that many of the bar patrons died where they were sitting or standing.
 An officer from the London Fire Brigade described the scene:

 Aftermath

-In May 1981, Thompson was convicted on a specimen charge of murdering one of the victims, Archibald Campbell (aged 63) and sentenced to life imprisonment.
-He died of lung cancer on 16 August 2008, the 28th anniversary of the fire.
+In May 1981, Thompson was convicted on a specimen charge of murdering one of the victims, Archibald Campbell, 63, and sentenced to life imprisonment.
+He died of lung cancer in hospital while in prison custody on 16 August 2008, the 28th anniversary of the fire.

 There was comparatively little publicity about the fire, and no formal enquiry into it.
 The families of some of those who died were not aware of the circumstances.
 In 2022, after redevelopment of the site, a plaque was placed on a wall in memory.